 707 7th St. NW

 Located in Gallery Place right next to the stadium, you can catch this community favorite just steps from the stadium entrance on 7th street.
-The oysters are a personal favorite for our team, especially with the oyster happy hour every day from 3-6 pm and then late night from 10 pm until 1 am.
+Clyde’s has a big bar as well as classic bar food as well as fancier items like steaks and crab cakes.

 639 Indiana Ave.
 NW